krisives/divinityfourplayer/README.md

 ## Does it work for the Steam version?

 It should but you have to pick the EXE manually and Steam might automatically patch it back.
-I need someone with Steam to test this.
+(Thanks for [testing this DarthFutuza](https://github.com/krisives/divinityfourplayer/issues/1))

 ## Can I apply official patches afterwards?